KilliKrate/Software-Documentation-G6/docs/software requirements specification.md

 **Description**: This use case begins when a registered user wants to log in to the system with an already existing account.

 **Basic path**:
-1. The user opens the login form by pressing “login” button
+1. The user enters the login form by pressing “login” button
-2. The program opens the login form and requires the user to insert email and password of his account.
+2. The program requires the user to insert email and password of his account.
 Each field must match a specific pattern specified by the program
 3. The program pops up a confirmation and redirects the user to the homepage.